fidian/TheGuide/contents/equipment/emergency-kit/index.md

 What to Avoid
 =============

-This is not a list of things that absolutely **must not** be packed.
-Instead, it is guidelines that may or may not apply to you.
+This list is a list of guidelines.
+They may or may not apply to what you are packing.
+Each emergency pack is unique to the individual that's carrying it.

 * Consider skipping flint and steel, a bar of magnesium, Swedish FireSteel, a fire piston or other ways of making fire.
 Matches and lighters are small and work quite well.
 Most people have trouble with these other methods.